-On the one hand, it is carte blanche to hunt down interesting, purposeful people in London and to understand what it is that they are doing, what drives them and how their work might be supported.
-If you have any curiosity about the direction that our society might be heading, or interest in human psychology, or desire to dabble in different worlds, this cannot be anything other than fascinating.
+On the one hand, it is carte blanche to hunt down interesting, purposeful people from across the world and to understand what it is that they are doing, what drives them and how their work might be supported.
+If you have any curiosity about the direction that society might be heading, or interest in human psychology, or desire to dabble in different worlds, this cannot be anything other than fascinating.

-There is a lot about the process that feels intuitive, and that can be at odds with a general intention to be as transparent and accountable as possible.
+There is a lot about the process that feels intuitive, and that can be at odds with our principle of being as transparent and accountable as possible.
 So it is a relief that there are at least some lines that can be sketched in the ground.

 That means not having a disproportionate preponderance of, say, Alpha male fintech investors or disillusioned Oxbridge lawyers or white/ cisgendered/ heterosexual social entrepreneurs with privileged backgrounds (ahem).

-To this point, right now we're on a mission to attract more voices from those working in academia (in particular mathematicians and historians) and local politics; to make the community more ethnically colourful (it's currently too white and not enough black); to grow the number of members at later stages of their career (i.e. theoretically 'retired' or 'retiring'); and to seek out more guests who use a wheelchair.
+To this point, right now (summer 2020) we're on a mission to attract more voices from those working in academia (in particular mathematicians and historians) and local politics; to make the community more ethnically colourful (it's currently too white and not enough black); to grow the number of members at later stages of their career (i.e. theoretically 'retired' or 'retiring'); and to seek out more guests who use a wheelchair.
 (Might you be able to help us?)

-2. We have to be confident that every member is in a position to be able to both give and take.
+3. We have to be confident that every guest is in a position to be able to both give and take.

 Some applicants simply don't have enough experience to share - yet.